i-on-project/repohouse/code/android/README.md

 It has the capability to encrypt and decrypt the secret from authentication process, and stores in the device the access token needed to make the requests to the GitHub API.
 This layer is used for the authentication process, to store the user session data, and to store the user information data.

+It stores to the cookie needed to make the requests to the i-on ClassCode application.

 ### Http